 Do you know your competition?
-Here at An.X Ltd. we want to help you understand what your competitors are doing and how they market themselves is a key part of developing a marketing strategy.
+Here at An.X Ltd. we want to help you understand what your competitors are doing and how they market themselves as this is a key part of developing a marketing strategy.
+We work with a lot of Salisbury businesses to develop a new or refine an existing marketing plan.
 The framework we use for client planning is based on SOSTAC, a system created by PR Smith.
 The very first thing you do when applying this framework is to establish where you are right now with a situation analysis, which involves a competitor review.
 Here are some helpful tips on how to research your competitors and some helpful Marketing tips.

 So, how do you find out what they’re doing?
 Thankfully, it’s never been easier to check out the market.